 - Your marketing efforts get your offer in front of your ideal client

 - Your ideal client acts on what they see (your blog post, article, advertisement, social media post, etc.) and will end up visiting your website, read you article, etc. - whatever the call to action was in your marketing (oh, oh! yep, you need a great call to action in all your marketing materials- one that tells your prospective client what do you want them to do next)

 - [If your offer where your ideal client landed was well put together] Your ideal client takes action and signs up for a Complimentary Session; signs up for a Free eCourse; Free Video Course, etc.

-Ok, yes, when I told them my fee, that still felt like selling, but tried to say my fee with as much confidence and calm as I could muster.
-Many newer coaches tend to mess up their “sales conversation” – or complimentary session – at this point in the session: either never mentioning that they want to get hired, or if the topic of “how much would this cost comes up,” the coach will start mumbling and/or drop their energy level and their discomfort is often clearly felt by the client.
+Ok, yes, during the first years of my coaching, when I told the prospective client my fee, that still felt like selling, but tried to say my fee with as much confidence and calm as I could muster.
+Many newer coaches tend to mess up their "sales conversation" - or complimentary session - at this point in the session: either never mentioning that they want to get hired, or if the topic of "how much would this cost comes up," the coach will start mumbling and/or drop their energy level and their discomfort is often clearly felt by the client.

 The more you'll practice saying your fee, the easier it'll become.
 The key is to practice saying your fee as many times every month as possible.